dvci/health_cards/README.md

 #### Docker Compose

-Docker Compose can be used to deploy a production version of the application behind nginx and is especially useful for deployign behind an SSL terminating load balancer.
+Docker Compose can be used to deploy a production version of the application behind nginx and is especially useful for deploying behind an SSL terminating load balancer.

 ```
 docker-compose up --build